-- 7 Opted out of the process - 4 submissions were received, with the preferred bid being reflective of the revised costs proposed to the Policy & Resources Committee. - 2.13 FFT have also commented that they have noted a significant increase in material costs as supply chains have been severely affected since Brexit and Contractors are now including added costs in regards to risk in relation to time as many projects are overrunning due to this issue.
-However, these adverse cost impacts were correctly foreseen and allowed for within the 2020 budget. - 2.14 In conclusion, around 30% of the cost increase from the sum allocated in the capital programme budget relates to broadening the scope of the works to include remedying the longstanding foul and surface drainage issues to the sites, most notably Water Lane, and the balance is as a result of rising cost and pressures being experienced in the contracting / tendering market, which are undoubtedly sector wide issues.
+- 7 Opted out of the process - 4 submissions were received, with the preferred bid being reflective of the revised costs proposed to the Policy & Resources Committee. - 2.13 FFT have also commented that they have noted a significant increase in material costs as supply chains have been severely affected since Brexit and the pandemic, and contractors are now including added costs for risk in relation to time as many projects are overrunning.
+However, these adverse cost impacts were correctly foreseen and allowed for within the 2020 budget. - 2.14 In conclusion, around 30% of the cost increase from the sum allocated in the capital programme budget relates to broadening the scope of the works to include remedying the longstanding foul drainage issues to the sites, most notably Water Lane, and the balance is because of rising cost pressures being experienced in the contracting / tendering market, which are undoubtedly sector wide issues.
 More generally the specification became more comprehensive once the need for this was evidenced by the findings of the detailed surveys. - 2.15 The table provided in Exempt Appendix 1 shows the starting budget approved in 2019, the revised budget prepared mid-2020, and the preferred bid pricing.
-The preferred bid figure is inclusive of all value engineering opportunities that have been explored by the professional team. - 2.16 Officers thought it best to bring the scheme back to the Policy & Resources Committee for re-approval of any increased costs once these were firmed up at post tender stage, and this was what occurred at September 2021 Policy & Resources Committee.
-With hindsight, it would have been appropriate to have kept this Committee informed too.
+The preferred bid figure is inclusive of all value engineering opportunities that have been explored by the professional team. - 2.16 The Communities Housing & Environment Committee considered a similar report to this on 5th October, and endorsed the project, inclusive of the increased costings, to this Committee.